datanav/docs/archtecture-datamodelling.rst

 Introduction
 ------------

-This document introduces what we need to understand and consider, both in terms of customers current data and how they want to use it, in other words what steps do we need to take before we start a new project.
-So prior to start setting up infratstructure and doing work in Sesam we need to have a plan, or a data modell showing how data flows from which systems, how it needs to be connected and transformed and which systems will receive data.
+This document introduces what we need to understand and consider before starting on a new project for a customer.
+So prior to start setting up infrastructure and doing work in Sesam we need to have a plan, or a data model showing how data flows from which systems, how it needs to be connected and transformed and which systems will receive data.

-Before we dive straight into data and dataflows we have to take a step back consider the following; there are a few risks that can affect the timeline of the pilot pr project phase, where both start date and end date can be delayed:
+Before we dive straight into data and dataflows we have to take a step back consider the following: there are a few risks that can affect the timeline of the pilot pr project phase, where both start date and end date can be delayed:

 • Clear scope of understanding of a pilot
 • Appointment of a Project Manager by a customer